2040priya/Task-2/README.md

 College App
-College App is an app for college students to resolve their query on fee submission .
+College App is an app for college students to resolve their query .
 It provides Login Page, Contact Page and logout Page.

 Technologies Used
 -Frontend: HTML, CSS, JavaScript